Some personnel ‘advised to leave’ US military base in Qatar: Report

 “It’s a posture change and not an ordered evacuation,” one diplomat said, adding that they were not aware that a specific reason had been given for the posture change.

 There has been no comment from the US embassy in Doha.
-Al Jazeera has reached out to Qatar’s Ministry of Foreign Affairs for comment.
+Al Jazeera has reached out to Qatar’s Foreign Ministry for comment.

 Al Udeid is the Middle East’s largest US base, housing about 10,000 troops.